hellenike/textbook/docs/topics/nouns/index.md

 #### First declension

 The accent on nouns is *persistent*, which means that you must learn where the accent resides as you learn the word.
-Then, you apply the rules of accentuation as you deline the noun into its full range of cases.
-The first declension has one important exception, in the genitive plural.
+Then, you apply the rules of accentuation as you decline the noun into its full range of cases.
+The first declension has one important exception to the expected position of the accent, in the genitive plural.
 The genitive plural ending of the first declension is always accented with a circumflex.
-Notice below that all the plural endings in this declension are the same, even with the variations in the singular
+Notice below that all the plural endings in this declension are the same, even with the variations in the singular.

 For feminine first-declension nouns that end in -η